jcoenencom/motionblind/internals.md

 Which is a representation of the Blind Object's variables, this is something tha we can use to extract data for fhem the representation.

 Although it lokks like a dict, it is not directly usable in python and needs to be converted.

+An object MotionBlind is defined by the following arguments:

+        gateway: MotionGateway = None,
+        mac: str = None,
+        device_type: str = None,
+        max_angle: int = 180,

+So defining a object using (an unspecified argument will be defaulted to its predefined value, eg max_angle will 180, gateway will be None):

+        MBObject = MotionBlind(gateway=mgw, mac=blind_mac, device_type='RollerBlind')